AriqArdian12/AriqArdian12/README.md

 - 🌱 I'm currently learning **PHP, Linux, and Python**
 - 🎯 I'm also a **CTF player and Cyber Security Enthusiast**
-- 💻 And I am interested in CTF challenges, specifically in reverse engineering and cryptography.
+- 💻 And I am interested in CTF challenges, specifically in **Reverse Engineering and Cryptography**.

 ## 🛠️ Language and Tools